Gotland Sweden Travel Guide

 Carry your European Health Insurance Card (EHIC).
 It gives access to state-provided healthcare on the same basis as Swedish citizens, meaning you pay the same patient fees.

 Gotland has a very low crime rate, making it an extremely safe destination.
-Visby generally very safe, even at night.
+Visby generally very safe, including at night.
 Most crimes affecting tourists are petty thefts, like pickpocketing, which occur in crowded tourist areas during peak summer season.
 Use standard precautions: keep an eye on your belongings, do not leave valuables unattended.

 Comprehensive travel insurance is highly recommended for all travelers to Gotland, and a requirement for many non-EU/EEA citizens applying for a Schengen visa.
 Purchase insurance from a reputable provider before your trip.